10 Minute Baby Bella Mushroom Salad Recipe With Arugula

 I’ve always thought enoki mushrooms look like a mushroom bouquet.
 These mushrooms are often featured in Chinese and other Asian cuisines and have a noodle-like appearance and are high in niacin, folate, and thiamine.

 Mushrooms are fairly easy to cook and have a diverse flavor profile, they are also healthy and full of some potentially great health benefits (including some benefits to your own microbial incubator you call your gut).

-d ɑ-glucans, manna, xylans, galactans, chitins and hemicellulose.
-And when you feed your microbes, they are more willing to make you happy by helping to prevent diabetes, obesity and cancer.
+Most mushrooms are rich in microbial food such as β and ɑ-glucans, manna, xylans, Galatians, chitins, and hemicellulose.
+And when you feed your microbes, they are more willing to make you happy by helping to prevent diabetes, obesity, and cancer.